iqlabsorg/iq-sdk-js/packages/multiverse/README.md

 #### Warper preset deployment

-"Preset factories" allow you to easily deploy warpers from presets.
+The Preset Factory allows you to easily deploy warpers from presets.
 These presets are created and maintained by the IQ Protocol team.

 ```ts
 // Deploy ERC721PresetConfigurable preset.